gamkedo-la/biobloom/README.md

 2. With the Unreal Editor closed, run `Build.bat`.

 3. (Optional) If step 2 worked, you can set up a post-merge (runs when you run git pull) githook.
-To do this, open `.git/hooks/post-merge.sh` and add the following:
+To do this, open `.git/hooks/post-merge` and add the following:

 ```
 #!/bin/sh
-exec ../../Build.bat
+exec Build.bat
 ```